joomlatools/joomlatools-console-capistrano/README.md

 Initialisation
 --------------

-In order convert your project into a Capistrano enabled project issue the following command via vagrant terminal:
+In order to convert your project into a Capistrano enabled project issue the following command via vagrant terminal:

 `$ joomla capistrano:deploy sitename`

 replacing sitename with the name of your local project.

 If your project is already configured to work with Capistrano, then you can capify your project to any preconfigured environment via the following command: